tprasadtp/ubuntu-post-install/docs/tasks.md

     # There are Seven lists under key config.install.apt.[mentioned from 1-7]
     # 1. administration : Contains Administrative packages
     # 2. security       : contains Security related tools and packages
-    # 3. productivity   : Office tools, writing tools, lates, document tools and other
+    # 3. productivity   : Office tools, writing tools, LateX, document tools and other
     #                     productivity tools, Email clients, browsers, IM clients etc.
-    #                   : Example : LateX, TeXStudio, Libre office, pandoc empathy, thunderbird
+    #                   : Example : LateX, TeXStudio, Libre office, pandoc empathy, Thunderbird
     # 4. Multimedia     : Multimedia tools like media players, audio converters and playes etc.
-    # 5. development    : IDEs [Spyder, Jetbeans etc], languagues [go, python, ruby, rust, java etc],
+    # 5. development    : IDEs [Spyder, Jetbeans etc], languages [go, python, ruby, rust, java etc],
     #                   : Containers [docker lxc rkt etc], Python libraries, compilers [gcc, clang]
     #                   : SDKs [AWS SDK, Coogle Cloud SDK, open-jdk, Tensor Flow], headers and libraries[ocl-icd-dev],
     #                   : Anything related to development and *-dev or *-devl packages.
     # 6. other          : Everything which doesnot fit in the above categories.
     #                   : Themes, Tools, Utilities like htop etc.
     # 7. External       : Any packages which are provided by ppas, or repositories not present in
     #                   : base *buntu distribution.
-Theres a possibility that the repository might not
+There's a possibility that the repository might not
     #                   : be added or may be unavailable or offline.
 So Keeping the list seperate from
-    #                   : others packges minimizes errors if there are any.
+    #                   : others packages minimizes errors if there are any.
     # This classification is only for ease of use and need not be strictly followed.
 You can put
     # vlc package in 'security', it will still install fine.
 This classification helps
     # while writing configs and editing them.
 Its advised to follow it if your configs